pudly/schmopera-hugo/content/articles/listening-to-pop-music-an-opera-critics-s-running-playlist.md

 ## "Fuck You" by CeeLo Green

 He's the face of our 2016 article about [pop singers with serious pipes](/13-more-pop-singers-with-pipes-lets-hear-it-for-the-boys/), and CeeLo Green is a staple on my running playlists.
+"Fuck You" (or "Forget You", in its clean version) is pretty darn old by pop music standards, released in 2010 on his album, _The Lady Killer_.

+* vibrato control
+* backup singers
+*

 <figure data-type="video"{{% md %}}<iframe width="1019" height="574" src="https://www.youtube.com/embed/pc0mxOXbWIU" title="CeeLo Green - FUCK YOU (Official Video)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>{{% /md %}}